shoprag/universe/README.md

 - **Simple CLI Interface**: Get started with just a few commands.
 - **Flexible Configuration**: Use environment variables, CLI flags, or an interactive setup to configure your server.
+- **Multiple Embedding Providers**: Choose between OpenAI, Voyage, or other providers for generating embeddings.
 - **Secure Authentication**: Protect your server with bearer token authentication.
 - **Robust Error Handling**: Built-in error handling and logging for a smooth development experience.
 - **Interactive Setup**: Get up and running quickly with an easy-to-follow setup process.